Glitches prevent $1,200 stimulus checks from reaching millions of Americans

 Up to 21 million tax filers could be affected, said consumer law expert Vijay Raghavan, because the IRS does not have these people’s direct deposit information on file if they received an advance on their tax refund from these companies or had the fee for tax preparation taken out of their tax refund.

-The tax preparation companies received these people’s tax refund first, deducted their fees and then distributed the remaining refund to the customers.
+The reason is that tax preparation companies received these people’s tax refund first, deducted their fees and then distributed the remaining refund to the customers.
 Because of that, the IRS had a “temporary bank account” on file that the tax preparer created for the 2019 tax season, Raghavan said.

+The IRS is aware of the problem, a spokesman said.
+Chi Chi Wu of the National Consumer Law Center said the IRS told her that it found a way to work around this problem and a “significant percentage” of these people will ultimately get a direct deposit.
+But so far, many are still waiting.

 Matt Sielen of Chino, California, who recently lost his job, was shocked to discover that he would not be receiving the payment on his H&R Block Emerald Card, the debit card on which he received his tax refund.
 Sielen and his wife, a nurse who cares for homebound people, have two young children and were counting on the $3,400 payment to pay rent and other bills.
 The couple had H&R Block take their tax preparation fee out of their refund earlier this year, which means the IRS didn’t have their bank details.